jorgadev/code-teams/README.md

 - can't load more than 25 messages
 - chat, teams and settings are not responsive on mobile screen
+- add teams button not responsive on md-sreens

 ## License